 The Office of the Federal Register publishes the Code of Federal Regulations (CFR) with a uniform format and nomenclature that all federal agencies use when writing regulations.
 The CFR is divided into 50 "titles," of which Title 40 is reserved for all requirements related to environmental protection.
 As with all the titles in the CFR, Title 40 is divided into parts to address specific programs.
-Regulations initiated by the Office of Air and Radiation (OAR) have historically all been located together in Parts 49 through 99.
-Within the Office of Air and Radiation, the Office of Transportation and Air Quality has adopted emission standards for various types of highway and nonroad engines, which are generally in Parts 85 through 94.
+Regulations initiated by the Office of Air and Radiation (OAR) have historically all been located together in Parts 49 through 99 under Subchapter C Air Programs.
+Within the Office of Air and Radiation, the Office of Transportation and Air Quality originally adopted emission standards for various types of highway and nonroad engines in Parts 85 through 94.
+Note that we have removed content for nonroad emission control programs from Parts 89 through 94.

-To address the need for more regulatory parts for new programs and write them in plain language, we have reserved a new set of parts-1000 through 1299.
-The first 100 of these parts are reserved for emission control programs from the Office of Transportation and Air Quality, with the intended distribution shown in Table 1 below.
-So far, we have adopted regulations in the following new parts:
+To address the need for more regulatory parts for new programs and write them in plain language, we have reserved a new set of parts-1000 through 1099 for emission control programs from the Office of Transportation and Air Quality under Subchapter U Air Pollution Controls, with the intended distribution shown in Table 1 below.
+So far, we have proposed or adopted regulations in the following new parts:

-- Part 1027 specifies certification fees for all engines, vehicles, and equipment. - Part 1033 is the standard-setting part for locomotives. - Part 1036 is the standard-setting part for heavy-duty highway engines (only for greenhouse gas standards so far). - Part 1037 is the standard-setting part for heavy-duty highway vehicles (only for greenhouse gas standards so far). - Part 1039 is the standard-setting part for land-based nonroad diesel engines. - Part 1042 is the standard-setting part for marine diesel engines. - Part 1043 describes the requirements that apply under MARPOL Annex VI for marine diesel engines, including in-use fuel requirements. - Part 1045 is the standard-setting part for marine spark-ignition engines. - Part 1048 is the standard-setting part for nonroad spark-ignition engines over 19 kilowatts that are not used in recreational vehicles. - Part 1051 is the standard-setting part for recreational vehicles, including snowmobiles, all-terrain vehicles, and off-highway motorcycles. - Part 1054 is the standard-setting part for nonroad spark-ignition engines at or below 19 kilowatts. - Part 1060 specifies emission standards and test procedures for all types of nonroad engines. - Part 1065 describes general provisions related to procedures for testing engines. - Part 1066 describes general provisions related to procedures for testing vehicles. - Part 1068 includes general compliance provisions. - Part 1074 describes provisions related to preemption of state regulations.
+- Part 1027 specifies certification fees for all engines, vehicles, and equipment. - Part 1030 is the standard-setting part for airplanes.
+Note that the Federal Aviation Administration is responsible for certification. - Part 1031 has been proposed as the standard-setting part for aircraft engines.
+Note that the Federal Aviation Administration is responsible for certification. - Part 1033 is the standard-setting part for locomotives. - Part 1036 is the standard-setting part for heavy-duty highway engines. - Part 1037 is the standard-setting part for heavy-duty highway vehicles. - Part 1039 is the standard-setting part for land-based nonroad diesel engines. - Part 1042 is the standard-setting part for marine diesel engines. - Part 1043 describes the requirements that apply under MARPOL Annex VI for marine diesel engines, including in-use fuel requirements. - Part 1045 is the standard-setting part for marine spark-ignition engines. - Part 1048 is the standard-setting part for nonroad spark-ignition engines over 19 kilowatts that are not used in recreational vehicles. - Part 1051 is the standard-setting part for recreational vehicles, including snowmobiles, all-terrain vehicles, and off-highway motorcycles.

+- Part 1054 is the standard-setting part for nonroad spark-ignition engines at or below 19 kilowatts. - Part 1060 specifies emission standards and test procedures for all types of nonroad engines. - Part 1065 describes general provisions related to procedures for testing engines. - Part 1066 describes general provisions related to procedures for testing vehicles. - Part 1068 includes general compliance provisions. - Part 1074 describes provisions related to preemption of state regulations. - Part 1090 specifies standards and other requirements for in-use gasoline and diesel fuel.